Tomorrow's Night Dives: Illinois Resident Free Evening tickets are SOLD OUT. Next available is 7/14.

-theme song rumbled into theaters and Bruce the great white shark swam across our screens, pop-culture around sharks has been riddled with misconceptions about these incredible animals.
-That public perception is not only incorrect, it also puts sharks at risk.
+Since the Jaws theme song rumbled into theaters and Bruce the great white shark swam across our screens, pop-culture around sharks has been riddled with misconceptions about these incredible animals.
 While it’s easy to think of these apex predators as indestructible, sharks are vulnerable and in need of our help.
 We talked to Shedd’s Director of Marine Research, the shark-obsessed Dr. Steve Kessel, to get to the bottom of five of your biggest questions about one of the ocean’s, and planet’s, greatest predators.

 1: Are all sharks as aggressive and scary as people portray them to be?

 No. If sharks were as aggressive and scary as they’re often portrayed to be, people simply would never be able to swim in the ocean.
-Most shark-and-human interactions in the wild — which happen multiple times across the globe every day — end with the shark getting startled and quickly swimming away.
-If you want to see a more realistic interaction between sharks and humans, come to Shedd on a Monday, Tuesday or Thursday when divers clean the shark habitat in Wild Reef.
-There you will see a lot of sharks leaving divers in peace to clean the habitat.
+Most shark-and-human interactions in the wild end with the shark getting startled and quickly swimming away.
+If you want to see a more realistic interaction between sharks and humans, watch as divers clean the shark habitat in Wild Reef.
+You will see a lot of sharks leaving divers in peace to clean the habitat.

-On the other side of the coin, it is sharks that should consider humans scary, with around 100 million sharks killed by humans in fisheries every year.
-These high levels of mortality have led many populations to decline, with one quarter of all elasmobranch species — sharks, rays and skates — currently under threat of extinction and several other species in decline.
-Not only do we need to change our perception of sharks, but they also need our help to reverse population declines and sustain them long into the future.
+On the other side of the coin, it’s sharks that should consider humans scary, with around 100 million sharks killed by humans in fisheries every year.
+These high levels of mortality have led many populations to decline, with one quarter of all elasmobranch species — sharks, rays, skates and chimaeras— currently under threat of extinction.
+We need to change our perception of sharks, and they need our help to reverse population declines and sustain them long into the future.

 2: Do sharks actually die if they stop swimming?

-There is another tactic many shark species can use to breathe called “buccal pumping.”
-By opening and closing their mouths, they “gulp” oxygen-rich water and pump it out over their gills.
-You can see the differences between these two breathing types at the shark habitat in Shedd’s Wild Reef exhibit.
-Sandbar sharks are ram ventilators and you can watch them as long as you like, all day and night, and they will never stop swimming.
-Whereas if you watch the zebra sharks — buccal pumpers — for long enough, they may rest on the sandy bottom where you can look closely to see their mouths opening and closing as they pump water over their gills.
+Another tactic many shark species use to breathe is called “buccal pumping.”
+Instead of swimming forward, they open and close their mouths or use their ‘spiracles’ — specialized small openings located just behind the eyes that act like a snorkel, allowing the animal to quietly pull water into its respiratory system and over its gills even when the mouth is closed —to pump over their gills.
+You can see the differences between these two breathing types at the shark habitat in Wild Reef.
+Sandbar sharks are ram ventilators and, all day and night, they will never stop swimming.
+Whereas if you watch the wobbegong sharks — buccal pumpers — that rest on the sandy bottom where you can look closely to see their spiracles opening and closing as they pump water over their gills.

 3: What's the oldest shark in history?